Congratulations on receiving a George Alexander Foundation scholarship! How did you feel when you found out?

 What do you think the value is in gaining work experience?
 How does it equip you for life after study?

-How is a George Alexander Foundation scholarship benefiting your time at university?
+What has a George Alexander Foundation scholarship made possible during your time at university?

 Where are you hoping your course will take you?

 I hope that studying medicine will enable me to begin work as a rural doctor.
 I intend to return to work in my home town (Mount Isa) and surrounding rural communities initially before specialising further.
 I am yet to decide on what exactly I would like to specialise in but I have always been interested in Emergency Medicine or Cardiothoracic surgery.
 I would definitely love to work or study further overseas in the remote communities throughout the Pacific Islands, South-East Asia and South America.
 Hopefully, my studies will permit me to do so and look forward to seeing where my course will take me!